 - Family references on completion of a 20-week placement.

 What does the Nanny Intern Programme involve?

-- A minimum of 21 hours per week over 20 weeks of work experience in a family home as a nanny/home help (there are three intake options for the year)
+- A minimum of 21 hours per week over 20 weeks of work experience in a family home as a nanny/home help (there are two intake options for the year)

 - Completion of Child First Aid Certificate.

-- Completion of the National Certificate in Early Childhood Care & Education (Level 3) over a period of 21 weeks.
+- Completion of the New Zealand Certificate in Early Childhood Care & Education (Level 4) over a period of 21 weeks.
 The expected study workload to complete this qualification is 12 hours per week (excluding time spent with hands-on nannying).

 - Completion of regular on-site training modules in critical childcare skills and home management.